webcoder31/grunt-init-jquery-boilerplate/README.md

 ## Contributing

-There are two ways to contribute to the **grunt-init-jquery-boilerplate** project:
+There are two ways to contribute to the **jquery-plugin-boilerplate** project:

 - You found a bug or wish to suggest an enhancement?
-You can report issues or ask for improvments [here](https://github.com/webcoder31/grunt-init-jquery-boilerplate/issues).
+You can report issues or ask for improvments [here](https://github.com/webcoder31/jquery-plugin-boilerplate/issues).
 - You want to contribute actively by providing your own feature?
-Please, look at the [Contributing Guideline](https://github.com/webcoder31/grunt-init-jquery-boilerplate/blob/master/.github/CONTRIBUTING.md).
+Please, look at the [Contributing Guideline](https://github.com/webcoder31/jquery-plugin-boilerplate/blob/master/.github/CONTRIBUTING.md).

 ## History

-Check [Releases](https://github.com/webcoder31/grunt-init-jquery-boilerplate/releases) for detailed changelog.
+Check [Releases](https://github.com/webcoder31/jquery-plugin-boilerplate/releases) for detailed changelog.

 ## Thanks